mabuyahya/cpp/cpp.md

 what the iterators really is that they are just class templates that provide functions to access the elements of a container. each container has its own iterator class that is defined in the STL library. for example the vector container has a vector::iterator class that provides functions to access the elements of the vector. so if i want to make a algorithm that works with vectors and trees at the same time i can just use iterators to access the elements of the containers without knowing the underlying structure of the containers. because the tree stores its elements in a different way than the vector but both containers provide iterators to access their elements so i didn't need to worry about who to move between the elements because the iterators will take care of that for me.

+### strings in c++
+"hello world" -> this is a string literal, string literals are stored in a read-only section of memory (not in the stack or heap) along with other literals like numbers and characters. in c when i do this array[] = "aaa"; the compiler creates an array of characters in the stack and copies the string literal to that array and returns the address of the first character of the array. this is in c and c++ but in c++ we have a better way to handle strings using the string class that is defined in the STL library. the string class provides a way to store and manipulate strings in a more convenient way than using character arrays. the string class provides functions to concatenate, compare, and manipulate strings. in c++ when i do this string str = "hello world";
+the compiler creates an object of the string class in the stack and call the constructor of the string class that takes a string literal as an argument and initializes the object with the string literal. the string class also handles the memory management for the string so you don't need to worry about allocating and deallocating memory for the string.

+### arrays in c++
+arrays in c are just a collection of elements of the same data type that are stored in contiguous memory locations. when the compiler sees an array declaration it allocates a block of memory in the stack for the array elements, and the name of the array is just a pointer to the first element of the array. and when you do int arr[5]; the compiler allocates a block of memory in the stack for 5 integers and the name arr is just a pointer to the first element of the array, arr[0] = 30; what really happening is that the compiler translates this code to *(arr + 0) = 30; so arr is just a pointer to the first element of the array and we can use pointer arithmetic to access the elements of in the end arrays are just pointers to the first element of the array. arrays in c and c++ are the same but in c++ we have a better way to handle arrays using the vector class that is defined in the STL library.